afombravo/tnseeker/README.md

 ```bash
 tnseeker -s BW25113 -sd ./ -ad ./ -at gb -st SE --tn AGATGTGTATAAGAGACAG --ph 10 --mq 40
 ```

+### File requirements

+tnseeker requires several input files:

+ 1. A '.fastq.gz' file (needs to be .gz)

+ 2. An annotation file in genbank format (.gb), or a .gff

+ 3. A FASTA file with the genome under analysis.

 ---

 ## Optional Arguments: